Crossfires

 Rules

-9. Starting at Crossfires #2, you will be asked to add one Visalia First staff person to your team.
+- If your team would like to add one Visalia First staff person to your team, you must disclose it to the other team at least a week prior to the debate.
 This person will need to be approached by each team and included in discussion.
+This does not mean the staff person is required to speak.

 Moderator: Pastor Chad Lashley